aggietong/kickstarter-analysis/README.md

 4. The =COUNTIFS() function was used to populate # successful, # failed, and # canceled columns.
 The parameters included the campaign goal and outcome of the campaign for plays only.
 Examples of the formula are displayed below.
 5. The total # of projects column was populated using the =SUM() function.
 It is summing the # successful, # failed, and # canceled together across each row.
 The formula was copied and pasted for the rest of the rows.
 6. Percentage of successful, failed and canceled projects were calculated:
--	# success divided by total # projects
+-	Number of success divided by total # projects
--	# failed divided by total # projects
+- Numner of failed divided by total # projects
--	# canceled divided by total # projects
+- Number of canceled divided by total # projects
 An example of the formula is displayed below:
 7. A line chart was created to visualize the relationship between the goal-amount ranges and the percentage of successful, failed, and canceled projects.
 There are three lines, representing (i) % of successful campaigns, (ii) % of failed campaigns, and (iii) % of canceled campaigns for each goal-amount category.